opalj/java-bytecode-disassembler/README.md

     theme makes the attribute's inner classes hardly readable.
     If you use the aforementioned theme combination please change it or open an issue on Github.
-* v0.8.2 - Fix: Increase default stdoutMaxBuffer to 16000
-    * The default stdoutMaxBuffer is increased to 16000 because 4000 was too little for some bigger files.
-    Additionally, README.md and CHANGELOG.md have been updated.
-* v0.8.1 - Fix: Space in jar name doesn't cause error anymore
 * For a full list see: [CHANGELOG.md](https://github.com/nicolas-mosch/java-bytecode-disassembler/blob/master/CHANGELOG.md)